 To create an account for our institution go to the National League for Nursing (NLN) Testing Portal.
-(See also above document for test takers with more detailed information) Our goal is to go back to in-person testing next year/spring.
+(See also above document for test takers with more detailed information).
 If you have any concerns or issues with available computers for testing, please reach out to email@example.com.

 Additional Requirements When Enrolled in Nursing Courses